Johnny Yong Bosch

 Johnny Yong Bosch (born John Jay Bosch; January 6, 1976) is an American actor.

-His first major role was the portrayal of Adam Park, the second Black Power Ranger and later, the Green Zeo Ranger and first Green Turbo Ranger in the Power Rangers franchise, which led to roles in martial arts television and feature films.

-As a voice actor, some of his most notable roles are Vash the Stampede in Trigun, Ichigo Kurosaki in Bleach, Yu Narukami and Tohru Adachi in Persona 4, Nero in Devil May Cry, and Lelouch Vi Britannia in Code Geass.
+His first major role was the portrayal of Adam Park, the second Black Ranger in the Power Rangers franchise, which led to roles in martial arts television and feature films.
+As a voice actor, some of his most notable roles are Vash the Stampede in Trigun, Ichigo Kurosaki in Bleach, Yu Narukami and Tohru Adachi in Persona 4, Nero in Devil May Cry, Jonathan Joestar in JoJo's Bizarre Adventure, Lelouch vi Britannia in Code Geass, and Orga Itsuka in Mobile Suit Gundam: Iron-Blooded Orphans.

 Early life

 Bosch was born John Jay Bosch on January 6, 1976 in Kansas City, Missouri and raised in Garland, Texas.
 Bosch was born to a Korean mother and an American father of Irish and German descent.
 He is the second of four children in his family.
 His father was a soldier in the Army and met his mother while stationed in South Korea.
 He was interested in martial arts at an early age, inspired by martial arts movies and Bruce Lee.
 He taught himself martial arts at first, mimicking moves from Lee as well as Jackie Chan.
 Bosch said he was ridiculed a lot when he was young and became a bully, but made a change for the better after studying Kung Fu.
 In addition to training in martial arts, in which he won several competitions, he also played soccer.